jzr1991/react-apollo-mobx/README.md

+# React + Apollo + Mobx Client App

+### Overview
-This is a demo project which demonstrates the interpay of react, apollo-client and mobx.
+This app is a very basic React app that demonstrates the interplay of React, Mobx and Apollo Client.
+This has dependency on graphql-server project.
+Server app should be up and running to access graphql features

+## Getting Started

+In the project directory, you can run:

+`npm install`

+This would download all the dependencies required by project

+`npm start`

+Starts React App on http://localhost:3000